mi7flat5/LaneLine/writeup_template.md

 I think the best approach would be to ignore lines that are greater than or less than a certain angle tollerance.

 ### 4. Final thoughts
+I've added the output videos to this repositiory in directory tests_videos_output.
 I'm relatively happy with how this turned out.
 I would like the yellow line video to perform a little better.
 If I optimize the pipeline to work with